FAQ: Monthly Comic Shop Market

 Q: If the aggregate figures are a better barometer, then why do you publish the monthly sales of individual titles?

 A: Because they're what we have—they're the building blocks on which the overall figures are based.
+They serve their original purpose, as an inventory control aid for retailers.
 And there is an audience specifically interested in how many copies are in circulation: the secondary market.
 Comichron's data establishes a minimum number of copies that made it to stores.

 Q: Why do the Diamond charts sometimes skip entries, going from #300 to, say, #314?